Angus Clark

 His first solo album, "Grace Period", was released in 2004.
 The album also served as his debut as a lead singer.

-In 2006 he produced and played guitar for his band Trouble Club's debut EP, "The Unbreakable Heart".
-Also in 2006 he co-wrote and played guitar on Jethro Tull and TSO violinist Anna Phoebe's debut albumette "Gypsy".
-Jethro Tull went on to perform two songs co-written by Clark while on tour in Europe.
+In 2006, he produced and played guitar for his band Trouble Club's debut EP, "The Unbreakable Heart".
+Also in 2006, he co-wrote and played guitar on Jethro Tull and TSO violinist Anna Phoebe's debut albumette "Gypsy".
+Jethro Tull performed two songs co-written by Clark while on tour in Europe.
 His wife's name is Bonnie, and they have 2 cats.
 They live in Brooklyn.